Dr Ryan Drew

 Year Citation Altmetrics Link

-2023 Robinson K, Riley N, Owen K, Drew R, Mavilidi MF, Hillman CH, et al., 'Effects of Resistance Training on Academic Outcomes in School-Aged Youth: A Systematic Review and Meta-Analysis', Sports Medicine, 53 2095-2109 (2023) [C1]
+2023 Robinson K, Riley N, Owen K, Drew R, Mavilidi MF, Hillman CH, Faigenbaum AD, Garcia-Hermoso A, Lubans DR, 'Effects of Resistance Training on Academic Outcomes in School-Aged Youth: A Systematic Review and Meta-Analysis', SPORTS MEDICINE, 53, 2095-2109 (2023) [C1]

 DOI 10.1007/s40279-023-01881-6

-Citations Scopus - 5Web of Science - 2
+Citations Scopus - 3Web of Science - 16

-Co-authors David Lubans, Katie Robinson, Nicholas Riley
+Co-authors Nicholas Riley, David Lubans, Katie Robinson

-2022 Drew RJ, Morgan PJ, Collins CE, Callister R, Kay-Lambkin F, Kelly BJ, Young MD, 'Behavioral and Cognitive Outcomes of an Online Weight Loss Program for Men With Low Mood: A Randomized Controlled Trial', Annals of Behavioral Medicine, 56 1026-1041 (2022) [C1]
+2022 Drew RJ, Morgan PJ, Collins CE, Callister R, Kay-Lambkin F, Kelly BJ, Young MD, 'Behavioral and Cognitive Outcomes of an Online Weight Loss Program for Men With Low Mood: A Randomized Controlled Trial', ANNALS OF BEHAVIORAL MEDICINE, 56, 1026-1041 (2022) [C1]

 Background: Depression and obesity are major health concerns and commonly co-exist, but men rarely seek help for these conditions.
 SHED-IT: Recharge was a gender-tailored eHealth program for men that generated clinically meaningful improvements in weight and depressive symptoms.
 Purpose: To evaluate behavioral and psychological outcomes from the SHED-IT: Recharge intervention designed for overweight/obese men with low mood.
 Methods: Overall, 125 men (18-70 years) with a BMI between 25 and 42 kg/m2 and depressive symptoms (PHQ-9 = 5) were randomly allocated to SHED-IT: Recharge (n = 62) or wait-list control (n = 63) groups.
 The self-directed program targeted key health behaviors combined with online mental fitness modules based on cognitive behavioral therapy.
 Behavioral (e.g., physical activity) and psychological outcomes (e.g., cognitive flexibility) were assessed with validated measures at baseline, 3 months (post-test) and 6 months (follow-up).
 Intention-to-treat linear mixed models examined treatment effects, which were adjusted for covariates, and effect size estimated (Cohen's d).
 Results: At post-test, intervention men achieved small-to-medium improvements in several health behavior outcomes including moderate-to-vigorous physical activity, light physical activity, sedentary behavior, sleep, energy intake, portion size, and risky alcohol consumption (range, d = 0.3-0.5), when compared with the control group.
 Intervention effects were also observed for perceived physical self-worth, perceived physical strength, cognitive flexibility, and behavioral activation (range, d = 0.3-0.8).
 No effects were found for fruit and vegetable intake, or mindful attention.
 Most effects were maintained at follow-up.
 Conclusions: This gender-tailored, eHealth program with integrated mental fitness support elicited meaningful improvements in health behaviors and psychological outcomes for men with low mood.
 Trial Registration: Australian New Zealand Clinical Trials Registry (ACTRN12619001209189).